 A physiotherapist can assess your core function, assess basic pelvic floor control and function (no vaginal exam), assess pelvic control and strength and postpartum posture!
 All of these components have an affect on pain, control, return to exercise and fitness activities so it is very important to get assessed so that you can get strong for all the varied activities of motherhood and for your active lifestyle!

 A physiotherapist can help to re-educate your abdominal wall function, help you strengthen and improve your control and support your daily activities.
 Generally this is done through learning proper breathing mechanics, posture, activation and of course - exercises!!

 Will I need surgery?

 This is a really common question and not one that we can answer easily.
 Surgery is potentially indicated in large diastases or when severe dysfunction is present.
 However!
 It is really important to start learning how to build strength and tension in the anterior abdominal wall so physiotherapy management pre-surgery and post surgery is also often indicated.

 It's best to come and see the experts for assessment rather than fretting on your own as to what might be going on (or consulting Dr Google).
-Come and see Kate in the clinic to put your mind at ease and have you on the road to recovery today!
+Come and see our expert team in the clinic to put your mind at ease and have you on the road to recovery today!